sadeshmukh/ring/README.md

 # Ring
 This is an implementation of webrings for Slack personal channels!
-Channels are sorted by their IDs, and each channel's descriptions should contain links to the previous and next redirect URL in the ring.
+Channels are sorted by their IDs, and each channel's descriptions should contain links to the previous and next redirect URL in the ring, like so: https://ring.sahil.ink/next/YOUR_SLUG and https://ring.sahil.ink/prev/YOUR_SLUG.

 It's live right now at https://ring.sahil.ink!